jayunit100/storyworld/POP_CULTURE_0.md

-This is my first take on my opinionated pop culture README.
-I haven't integrated science fiction, and comic books into it yet.
-Open to PRs but they might be rejected.

 # StoryWorld’s Essential Pop Culture Guide (and Pop Quiz Quest)

 Take our pop culture training exam back to your table, and win a free pop-culture artifact!!!